JuliaOcean/PlanktonIndividuals.jl/docs/src/phyto_equations.md

 ### Timer

-The probability of cell division is a function of clock time and increase in the dark.
+The probability of cell division is a function of clock time and increases in the dark.

 ```math
 S_{dvid} = tanh(stp_D * (t - reg_D)) + 1.0